ayvemake/tailwind_possibilities/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+# TailwindCSS possibilities and opitons

+This repository aims to recap TailwindCSS features to be easily transposed to other projects

-* How to run the test suite
+* Responsive to screen size

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Modals

+* Smartphone footer (like instagram)

-* ...
+*